 Twelve (12) years of professional experience in large-scale construction or facilities design.

-Note: Large-scale construction shall be interpreted as large multi-million dollar apartment complexes, public institutions, industrial building complexes, and/or other building projects of similar size and scope.
+NOTE: Large-scale construction is interpreted as large multi-million dollar apartment complexes, public institutions, industrial building complexes and/or other building projects of similar size and scope.
 The construction of residential developments, small commercial and/or industrial building projects does not meet the Experience and Training requirement.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE